mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 | --- | --- | --- | --- |
 | boolean (on/off) | 0 | 0 | 1 |

 Set to 1 to automatically attempt connection to flight simulator upon Touch Portal startup.
-Set to 0 to only connect manually via the Action *MSFS - Plugin -> Connect & Update*.
+Set to 0 to only connect manually via the Action "MSFS - Plugin -> Connect & Update".

 ### Sim Variable State Config File(s) (blank = Default)